Campus Safety Initiatives and Resources to Inform Crime Prevention and Encourage Personal Safety

 Whether on campus or any public place, here are some general safety tips to consider:

 - Travel in groups.
 Often, there is safety in numbers.
 If you are going to separate from your group, tell someone when you expect to return.

 - If you feel threatened, cross the street or enter a store or business.

 - Have your keys in hand as you approach your car.
-Check under the vehicle and the back seat before you enter.
+Check under the vehicle and the back seat before you unlock and enter.

 - Use the campus escort service.
-Patrol members will escort students between campus locations from 5 p.m. to 1 a.m. nightly on school nights.
+Patrol members will escort students between campus locations, when available, during school hours.
+If not available, UAPD officers will escort university community members.
 Call 330-972-2911 to request the service.